RalphAS/PseudospectraView.jl/README.md

 * The "pause/resume/stop" logic is not implemented.

 # Other notable peculiarities
-* At present, using Pseudospectra.jl with command-line graphics calls and with the QML App in the same session requires the use of a `Plots` backend **other than** PyPlot for the command-line work.
-  (This is because the plotter must use a non-interactive interface to prepare images for QML)
 * The App is in its own module, which is reloaded for each instance.
-* PseudospectraQML uses a separate module (PSAData) to store some variables.
+* PseudospectraQML uses yet another module (PSAData) to store some variables.

+# Warnings

+The graphics backends used by the GUI do not reliably allow for hot-swapping of online destinations; if you want to generate plots with other interfaces in the same Julia session, you should use a different backend to do so.

+This package is experimental and may misbehave (i.e., some remaining bugs may deadlock or crash a Julia session), so save any valuable results before running the app.
+It is quite complicated and has some tricky dependencies, so it takes a while to load.

-# Known issues
+# Other known issues

 * The GUI is finicky.
   * Text fields may not be properly converted to associated variables unless one uses the Tab key to check in the value.
   * Coordinate conversion for zooming is flaky.
 Sometimes resizing the whole app window, then forcing a redraw, makes it more accurate.
-  * Obscure callback problems arise occasionally, some harmless, others not.
+  * Obscure callback (ok, "signalling") problems arise occasionally; some are harmless, others not.
+* When secondary plots are generated under the GR backend, the primary (portrait) plot may be disrupted.
+Tinkering with mesh, contour, or axis limits settings and clicking "Update" usually fixes this.
+* Sometimes the PyPlot graphics don't fit in their assigned canvas.
+* GR often fails to display legends, titles, etc.
+* PyPlot doesn't produce animated plots that I could show in the App.
+* GR doesn't produce surface plots that I could show in the App.

+## Just to be fair, a few for which I am responsible:
-* Some informational messages are not correctly synchronized.
+* Informational messages are not correctly synchronized.
-* Some warnings and errors provoked from the GUI are reported in the console.
+* Some warnings and errors provoked from the GUI are only reported in the console.
-* Some buttons & menu items remain enabled when incompatible with state.
+* Some buttons & menu items may remain enabled when incompatible with the state.
-* The control flow is very convoluted.
-  * Zooming and the axis-setting widgets are not always coordinated.
-  * Deadlocks or crashes are possible.
-File an issue if you encounter them.

-# Caveat
-The current translator/author is a novice at GUI construction, and generally prefers command-line interfaces.
-Hence this project may languish unless others show interest.
+* Some exceptions are not caught, and will return to the REPL, leaving the GUI in an unstable state.

-# Disclaimer
+# Disclaimers
 This software is provided by the copyright holders and contributors "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are